envoyproxy/gateway/docs/design/ROADMAP.md

 ## Contributing to the Roadmap

-- To propose a roadmap item, create an [issue][issue] or join a [community meeting][meeting] to discuss your desired feature.
-Update this document if your requested feature is accepted for a particular [milestone][milestones].
+- To add a feature to the roadmap, create an [issue][issue] or join a [community meeting][meeting] to discuss your use case.
+If your feature is accepted, a maintainer will assign your issue to a [release milestone][milestones] and update this document accordingly.
-- To help with an existing roadmap item, comment on the associated issue.
-If an item doesn't have an issue, create one and open a [pull request][PR] linking the issue to an exiting roadmap item.
+- To help with an existing roadmap item, comment on or assign yourself to the associated issue.
-- Submit a [pull request][PR] to add a feature to the roadmap. __Note:__ The feature should be discussed in an issue or a community meeting before implementing the feature.
+- If a roadmap item doesn't have an issue, create one, assign yourself to the issue, and reference this document.
+A maintainer will submit a [pull request][PR] to add the feature to the roadmap. __Note:__ The feature should be discussed in an issue or a community meeting before implementing it.

 If you don't know where to start contributing, help is needed to reduce technical, automation, and documentation debt.
 Look for issues with the `help wanted` label to get started.